mamaly12/User_Management/README.md

  **1-2 REST API part:**

         a.
-In the registration process a unique token is created for each user in order to identify the senders of the REST requests
+In the registration process a unique token is created for each user in order to identify the senders of the REST requests.

             I)   token is stored in token column of the user table